Harmony, Oklahoma

 Harmony also has a country store and a volunteer fire department.
 The fire department has recently gotten one new truck and are expecting another within the year.
 This brings their total to five trucks and 12 firemen, who have recently all gone through firefighter 1 classes and two of the fireman just became state certified first responders.
-The fire department has plans on continuing to work on lowering the ISO rating for the community and trying to keep the community safe.
+The fire department trains at the McAlester Army Base.